Summary

 Summary:

-The seismic shift in California's development approval process has significantly altered the real property building landscape and redefined the power structure for property owners, developers, and local municipalities.
-This transformation has profound implications, with property owners and developers now facing the daunting task of navigating intricate new laws.
+The seismic shift in California's development approval process has significantly altered the real estate development landscape and redefined the power structure among property owners, developers, and local municipalities.
+This transformation has profound implications, with property owners and developers now facing the daunting task of navigating the intricacies of the new laws.
 At the same time, local municipalities find themselves stripped of authority in property development.

-Under the new regulations, the California Legislature holds the ultimate authority in property development approvals.
+Under the new regulations, the California Legislature retains ultimate authority over property development approvals.
 Local municipalities are now limited to granting ministerial approvals that align with state-level mandates.
-Any objection from the local municipality can trigger legal action and the withholding of state and federal funds.
+Any objection from the local municipality can trigger legal action and result in the withholding of state and federal funds.

 A new world exists regarding zoning, densities, approvals, and land valuations.
-The new laws have the potential to significantly impact property valuations, and property owners and developers need to be aware of these changes.
+The new laws have the potential to impact property valuations significantly, and property owners and developers need to be aware of these changes.

 Historically, non-conforming buildings were considered unacceptable for institutional lender requirements.
 A cash flow analysis did not consider the cash flow from the non-conforming units.